-#1: Focus on making your art more valuable to others.
+#1: Focus on making your music more valuable to others.

 Art doesn’t end at the edge of the canvas.
-Keep going.
-Constantly think of the audience point of view.
-Constantly ask, “How can I be more valuable to them?”
+Keep your creativity going.
+Constantly ask, “How can I be more valuable to an audience?”
 You may come up with ideas like:

 - Convert what you do from a public display to a personal service.
 Every work is customized for hire.

-- Spread a fascinating version of your history, so they can get interested in the person first, and art second.
+- Spread a fascinating version of your history, so they can get interested in you as a person first, and music second.

-- Be more entertaining, so that people don’t need sophisticated tastes to appreciate your art.
-Like the scene in “Amadeus” where Mozart honestly loves his friend’s low-brow opera.
+- Be more entertaining, so that people don’t need sophisticated tastes to appreciate your music.

 - Use scarcity.
 Make your shows invitation-only.

 - Engage more senses.
-If you’re a visual artist, incorporate audio so even the blind would love it.
-If you’re a musician, make a live performance so visually interesting that even the deaf would love it.
+Make a live performance so visually interesting that even the deaf would love it.
 Can you even incorporate smell, touch, or taste?